-The article proceeds in three parts.
-Part I surveys major debates in the comparative corporate governance field circa the turn of the twenty-first century, highlighting how the literature was infused with optimism about globalization, and virtually devoid of geopolitical or national security considerations. sketches the trajectory from globalization to weaponized interdependence that characterizes the past decade, with a focus on the "geopolitical chain reaction" underlying US-China de-coupling.
-It then analyzes the Risk Factors section of Forms 10K over the past two decades to document the heightened perception of material risks to business the current era of geoeconomics has engendered in the U.S. corporate sector.
-Part III examines how geoeconomics is likely to affect both the legal/policy environment for corporate governance and firm-level governance.
+The article proceeds in four parts.
+Part I surveys major debates in the comparative corporate governance field circa the turn of the twenty-first century, highlighting the literature's optimism about globalization and lack of geopolitical or national security considerations.
+Part II sketches the trajectory from globalization to weaponized interdependence that characterizes the past decade, with a focus on the "geopolitical chain reaction" underlying US-China de-coupling.
+It also documents the heightened perception of geopolitical risks facing U.S. corporations reflected in the Risk Factors section of Forms 10K over the past two decades.
+Part III examines the potential ways in which geoeconomics may affect both the legal/policy environment for corporate governance and firm-level governance.
+Part IV considers potential implications of the return of history in corporate governance for capital market competition, corporate identity, and convergence.